qodesmith/datepicker/README.md

 ### setMin

 Allows you to programmatically set the minimum selectable date or unset it.
-If this instance is part of a date-_range_ instance (see the [`id`](#id) option) then the other instance will be changed as well.
+If this instance is part of a [daterange](#using-as-a-daterange-picker) instance (see the [`id`](#id) option) then the other instance will be changed as well.
 To unset a minimum date, simply run the function with no arguments.

 ```javaScript
 // Set a minimum selectable date.